OCR4all/ocr4all-backend/README.md

 * `mvn`

 ### Download
-Clone this repository recursively
+Clone this repository recursively.
 ```
 git clone --recurse-submodules --remote-submodules git@github.com:OCR4all/ocr4all-backend.git
 ```

+An [SSH Public key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+) connected with your GitHub-Account is required.

 ### Build
-To build and run the `ocr4all-app`, either use your favorite IDE or create a JAR through your terminal:
+To build and run `ocr4all-app`, use your favorite IDE or create a JAR through your terminal:

 #### IDE
-- installing [Spring Tools](https://spring.io/tools) is heavily recommended
+- installing [Spring Tools](https://spring.io/tools) is highly recommended
-- import all contained submodules as Maven project in the above-mentioned sequence in your IDE
+- import all contained submodules as Maven projects in the above-mentioned sequence in your IDE
 - start the application using `Spring Tools` in `Boot Dashboard`

 #### Terminal
-- run `mvn clean install` in following projects in this order
+- run `mvn clean install` in the projects following this order
   1. ocr4all-app-persistence
   2. ocr4all-app-spi
   3. ocr4all-app-ocrd-spi
-- in the project `ocr4all-app` run `mvn clean package`
+- run `mvn clean package` in the project `ocr4all-app`

 ### Application